ghostwan/Virtual-Deck-Of-Cards/README.md

 - See who's connected to the room
 - Choose your name roger!
 - Configure deck, game pre config, options...
-- Put a card aside for game as "oh hell"
+- Put a visible card aside for game as "oh hell"
 - Take the card put aside for game as "yaniv"
 - Distribute the whole deck or a specific number of cards among all players
 - See how many cards each player got
-- Rearrange cards in your hand, sort them, shuffle them! you name it!
+- Rearrange cards in your hand, sort them by suit, by values, shuffle them! you name it!
 - See who's turn is and change it if needed (choose a specific player or random)
 - Draw a card from the deck
 - Play a card from your hand
 - Take a card from the playing area (for some game as Yaniv or if you did a mistake)
-- Hide card value in playing area (poker style ;) )
+- Hide cards values in playing area (poker style ;) )
 - See who played a card
 - Clear the playing area
 - Add the end display people hands
 - Option to claim trick and see who won tricks
-- Option to exchange card : Hide values, put all cards on the table and ask someone to pick one
+- Option for preparation phase to exchange card for example (Hide values, put all cards on the table and ask someone to pick one)
 - Option to block players actions when it's not there turn (to prevent chaos =) )
 - Option to end turn after playing a card
 - Option to block card retrieving from playing area (game with trick don't need it)